 CA: What do you do for CryptoAUSTRALIA?

 Primarily, I love attending events and being a nuisance to speakers.
-I’ve also been the fallback drink and snacks guy when we haven’t been able to get support from the event host.
+I’ve also been the fallback drink and snacks guy when we haven’t been able to get a sponsor.
 I helped set up the organisation with Gabor and Aiza, which meant lots of paperwork, and there’s still a lot more that needs to be done.
-I may run a workshop or present in the future and did a short talk at an event in 2016 on behalf of EFA about the election scorecard.
+There are plans for me to get involced in workshops or presenting in the future.

 CA: What projects do you work on currently?